101shaan/Bract/ARCHITECTURE.md

 ---

-This architecture document serves as a blueprint for implementing the Prism compiler.
+This architecture document serves as a blueprint for implementing the Bract compiler.
 It prioritizes compilation speed while maintaining the language's safety guarantees and code quality.
 The design allows for incremental development, starting with a simpler C backend and evolving toward a full LLVM-based compiler with advanced optimization capabilities.